austinvhuang/openmemex/README.md

 stack run server
 ```

-You should be in the top level directory where note2self.db is located when running the server.
+You should be in the top level directory where openmemex.db is located when running the server.

 To get to the main UI, point a browser to: